 McVean Start Up Farm

 The McVean Start Up Farm began in 2008 as a project partnership between Toronto and Region Conservation Authority (TRCA) and FarmStart, with the objective of encouraging and assisting new farmers.
 The farm is located on Brampton’s historic McVean property, located within the Claireville Conservation Area.
-This 19 hectare facility is owned by TRCA and is leased to FarmStart under a long term lease agreement, with approximately 20 new farmers being trained and supported each year.
+This 19 hectare facility is owned by TRCA and was leased to FarmStart under a long term lease agreement, with approximately 20 new farmers being trained and supported each year.
 Participant farmers have access to land, shared infrastructure and water.
 The land is certified organic.
 The McVean Farm provides the opportunity for new farmers from non-farming backgrounds, new Canadians and second career farmers to establish their farm enterprises that will primarily serve local communities and markets.

 In addition to providing access to farmland close to the city, McVean Farm also provides resources such as: